 For our registration forms, please click here – Registration Form 2019-2020

 Class times are Sunday mornings from 9am-10:15am from September through April.
+We meet in the lower level of the Basilica, the Glastonbury Hall.
 The celebration of Holy Communion and Confirmation take place later in the month of May or June.
 Exact date TBA.

 There is retreat for the Confirmation and candidates and two mini-retreats for those children seeking First Reconciliation and Holy Communion.
 These usually fall on a Saturday.